dcxSt/computational_methods_phys512/pset07/README.md

 # Pseudo Random Number Generators

 ## 1)
+*Code can be found in* `PRNG.ipynb`

-We make a 3d plot of the text file and rotate it until a the stacked planes patter emerges
+We make a 3d plot of the c-lib's generated random numbers and rotate it until the stacked planes pattern emerges

 TODO: IMG HERE